q3769/chunk4j/README.md

 }
 ```

-On the chopper side, a data blob (bytes) is chopped into a group of chunks.
+On the chopper side, chunk4j chops a data blob (bytes) into a group of chunks.
 You only have to say how big you want the
 chunks chopped up to be.
-Internally, the chopper will divide up the original data bytes based on the chunk size you
+Internally, the `chopper` will divide up the original data bytes based on the chunk size you
 specified, and assign a unique group ID to all the chunks in the same group representing the original data unit.

 ```